 Before the Procedure

-As with any surgery, your first visit to the Chow Center will include a consultation with Dr. Chow so that you can thoroughly review your cosmetic concerns.
+As with any surgery, your first visit to the Chow Center in Pasadena will include a consultation with Dr. Chow so that you can thoroughly review your cosmetic concerns.
 You will also have a pre-operative evaluation with Dr. Chow and any testing or medical clearance that may be needed will be scheduled at that time.
-As always, you will have ample opportunity to ask any questions that arise even after your pre-operative visit with Dr. Chow by calling him and scheduling a follow up appointment.
+As always, you will have ample opportunity to ask any questions that arise even after your pre-operative visit with Dr. Chow by calling him and scheduling a follow-up appointment.

 For one to two weeks prior to your surgery, avoid any aspirin (or aspirin-containing products), as well as ibuprofen (Advil), naproxen (Alleve), and other medications in this class.
 If you take any medications that affect your ability to clot (Coumadin/warfarin, Plavix, etc.), this will need to be addressed before surgery.
 You should refrain from tobacco products and alcohol in the week prior to surgery as well.
 These can affect your healing after surgery, and cause other problems, such as persistent redness of the skin.